cohere-coop/graphql-rails-example/README.md

 * Registration via email and password
 * Authentication via access tokens and email and passwords

+I would recommend reading through the feature tests that demonstrate the features you're interested in, and then diving into the code.
+Feel free to open issues with "wtf is going on here?" and I'll try to add comments and/or refactor into something more comprehensible as time permits.

 ## Running the example

 This is written in ruby 2.5 and the feature tests are relying on node 9+.
 The database is sqlite for ease of installation purposes.